zhishan03/Music-Taste-Analysis/README.md

 <!-- ROADMAP -->
 ## Result

 The evident result is people's loss of interest in acoustic songs.
 It is shown that ~22% of the Billboard Hot 100 number-one singles of 1980 are acoustic songs, whereas that statistics has reduced significantly down to ~10% in 2020.

 The only type of music that is on an upward climb is 'Neutral Dance', or songs that are upbeat and contains a hint of acousticness but don't convey a strong positive or negative emotion (Ex: "Dynamite" by BTS, "Señorita" by Shawn Mendes and Camila Cabello).
 It went up from ~25% in 1980 to ~44% in 2020.

+People definitely favors upbeat and slightly acoustic songs over any other kind!

 <p align="right">(<a href="#top">back to top</a>)</p>